citrix/citrix-daas-rest-go/citrixquickdeploy/docs/CitrixManagedCatalogConfigDeployModel.md

 HasWbcConfig returns a boolean if a field has been set.

+### SetWbcConfigNil

+`func (o *CitrixManagedCatalogConfigDeployModel) SetWbcConfigNil(b bool)`

+ SetWbcConfigNil sets the value for WbcConfig to be an explicit nil

+### UnsetWbcConfig
+`func (o *CitrixManagedCatalogConfigDeployModel) UnsetWbcConfig()`

+UnsetWbcConfig ensures that no value is present for WbcConfig, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)